ʻOteʻa Guidelines

 • Time begins when the Ra’atira speaks or when the drumming, music or dance begins.
 Time ends when the last performer finishes his/her performance.

-• The penalty for going over the time limit or under the minimum time limit is 25 points for each 5 minutes beyond the allotted time.
+The penalty for going over the time limit or under the minimum time limit is 25 points for each 5 minutes beyond the allotted time.

 MUSIC

-• Drop off ipod, iphone, or mobile device for sound/music at the sound station no later than Saturday, February 15th at 8:00am for sound test.
+• Drop off ipod, iphone, or mobile device for sound/music at the sound station no later than Saturday, February 21st, at 8:00am for sound test.
 (No CD's)

 • If music is live please fill out a Sound Stage Requirements Form.

-• Judges will look for how the performance projects a feeling of energy, electricity, a dynamic quality, and a level of showmanship.
+• Is the entrance and exit routine appropriate to the dance?
+Judges will look for how the performance projects a feeling of energy, electricity, a dynamic quality, and a level of showmanship.

 • Judges will check the quality of the costumes and their appropriateness and integration with the dance.

 • Natural materials such as feathers, shells, fresh flowers, ferns and other greens are favored.
-No artificial flowers.

 • Costumes should be mostly sewn, not glued.